aktikerem/JSMS/README.md

 in development

-current verision kinda works i wrote a cli interface so u can send emails trough args /* java clint emailtosend subject bodyofemail
+current verision kinda works i wrote a cli interface so u can send emails trough args
-/*

 u still need to vim into it and change my domain with yours though